FAQ: Public Availability of Retiree/Beneficiary Names and Pension Amounts

 Thus far, NHRS has provided the following information to the requesting parties:

-1. Names of all pension annuitants for calendar years 2009 and 2010 who received a benefit for
+1. Names of all pension annuitants for calendar years since 2009 who received a benefit for

 the entire year.